BG4Finance/InstagramBot/README.md

 5. Now you ready to go

 ----

+### Now let the bot works!
 First of all open secret.py and write in your user and password, save and close the file.
-Now open ig_bot.py file and at line 13 write in the brackets your path down to chromedriver, it should look like `self.driver=webdriver.Chrome("/User/Desktop/Bots/ig_bot/chromedriver")`.
+Open ig_bot.py file and at line 13 write in the brackets your path down to chromedriver, it should look like:
+`self.driver = webdriver.Chrome("/User/Desktop/Bots/ig_bot/chromedriver")`.

 Now you are ready to your firs run, you can set the target hashtags by modifying and even extending the hashtag_list at line 39.